duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_templates_overview.md

 ------
 ## Places Template Group

 This template group is ideal for displaying results where location is an important factor to the searcher.
-The places template group makes it easy for searchers to view a map showing all results, or highlighting a particular item without leaving the search page.
+The Places template group makes it easy for searchers to view a map showing all results, or highlighting a particular item without leaving the search page.

 ### Usage